 The Consent Trap

-Attached: a one-paragraph "LIA" document (seven lines).
-A screenshot of the redesigned cookie banner with a prominent blue "Accept All" button and a small grey underlined "Manage preferences" link.
-A Braze campaign plan targeting 310,000 lapsed users.
+Attached: a seven-line "LIA".
+A screenshot of the redesigned cookie banner with a big blue "Accept All" and a small grey "Manage preferences" link.
+A Braze plan targeting 310,000 lapsed users.
+Plus a deck titled "Voxly Partnership — Data-Append Boost": 18% re-engagement lift via enrichment from a health-lifestyle broker.

 - Distinguish GDPR Art 6 from ePrivacy Dir Art 13 — and apply both correctly to electronic marketing.